• Skip to primary navigation

 Ingredients

-• 2 cups water
+• 1 to 2 cups hot water

 Instructions

-• Working in batches, place tamarind pulp in the strainer and strain by pressing with the back of a spoon or with clean hands (once it’s cool enough to handle.)
+• Working in batches, place tamarind in the strainer and strain by pressing with the back of a spoon or with clean hands (once it's cool enough to handle.)

 • Place tamarind paste in a clean glass jar and store in the refrigerator or freeze in batches.